Martyrs, Mysteries, and the Macabre

 The Boston Ghosts tour is a trek through downtown Boston’s most haunted hotspots.
-All tours start at 8PM.
+Tour times may vary, click on ‘book now’ for all available times.
 On our Boston Ghosts tour, you’ll explore both the paranormal and historical worlds of each of our carefully selected tour sites.
 The accounts on our tour are researched, authentic, and up-to-date to ensure you have the best, most chilling experience possible.

 All tours meet at 139 Tremont St, across the street from the Dunkin Donuts at the entrance to the Boston Commons.

 The standard tour route is 60 minutes, 1 mile.
 Eight different locations are included in our standard tour.
 The extended tour is 90 minutes total.
 Our extended tour includes four extra locations, adding 0.7 miles to the distance for a total distance of 1.7 miles.

-Boston Ghosts tours are 60 to 90 minute tours at 8PM.
+Boston Ghosts tours are 60 to 90 minutes.
 Please arrive at least ten minutes early and allow plenty of time for parking and walking to the location.
 Tours are held rain or shine.

 Admission for the Boston Ghosts tour must be purchased ahead of time on our site.
 Click “Buy Tickets” to bring up the ticket order process, fill the (short!) form out completely, and confirm your reservation, then… you’re done!